Your holiday homes bookings are down as a result of the corona virus?

 The more local business that participate the louder and stronger and more far reaching the message will be.
 If on Twitter, they are using certain hashtags, then make sure you use them too.
 Likewise on Facebook and Instagram share, comment on and like all the beautiful images that show your area at it’s best.

 At any time of the year, come rain, sleet, snow or shine, images are one of your key marketing tools.
 You should have files on your computer of various seasonal images you have taken over the years.
 Images you can call on and rely on whenever you need them.
-Like when there’s been a spell of adverse weather.
 You can use these seasonal images to your advantage.
 Take snowy images to show how pretty your garden looks covered in the white stuff.
 Post pictures of your cosy lounge with the log fire lit.
 Get snapping!

-When your wider area is hit with adverse weather you need to do all you can to proove that you and your locality are open for bookings.
+When your wider area is hit with adverse weather you need to do all you can to prove that you and your locality are open for bookings.

 Getting your message heard involves regularly updating your website and blogs and involves more time spent posting on social media.
 This is the most effective way to get to more people, in the quickest amount of time.

-Fortunately the public’s memory is rather short and once any adverse winter weather has passed and the media move onto the next story, so too will your potential guests.
+Before we know it, the corona virus will have passed and the media will move onto the next story, so too will your potential guests.
 The bookings will start to flow again.
-But in the meantime follow this advice and work your socks off to educate potential guests and counteract the negative image any adverse weather inevitably brings.
+But in the meantime follow this advice and work your socks off to educate potential guests and counteract the downturn in business this outbreak inevitably brings.

 Bring on the summer!